Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 ```

 Or we could replace the `start` with a value that is always negative.
 This
-avoids the discontinuity problem because too negative values will
+avoids the discontinuity problem because values that are too negative will
 [clip](clipping) to the start of the array, just as they do for the `stop`.
 But this does require thinking a bit about how to translate from 0-based
 indexing to −1-based indexing.
 In this example, the `start` becomes `-n//2 -